SCROLL

 What this endpoint is not

-• Not a lend score API
+• Not a final-decision API

 • Not a bureau file pull

-• Not a lending decision engine
+• Not a institution decision workflow

-• Not an approval or decline endpoint
+• Not an final decision endpoint

 • Not a raw transaction feed